-- 1. Only clear containers holding equipment are to be taken into the exam room.
-No paper to be brought into room.
-All paper will be supplied - 2.
-All bags to be placed at back of room.
-Please avoid bringing large bags - 3.
-All material taken into exam room may be examined - 4.
-Mobile phones and smart watches/devices must not be carried on your person and must be turned completely off if left in bags - 5.
-All students are to remain in the exam room for the entire length of the exam - 6.
-All students are to supply an ID card for roll marking.
+- Only clear containers holding equipment are to be taken into the exam room. - All students are to remain in the exam room for the entire length of the exam - All students are to supply an ID card for roll marking.
 This card should include a photo of the candidate.
-The student's name should be clearly visible - 7.
-If a student is absent from an exam they must follow the procedures for 'Illness and Misadventure' - 8.
-The only food or drink permitted in exams is water in a clear bottle (unless relevant special provisions have been approved)
+The student's name should be clearly visible - If a student is absent from an exam they must follow the procedures for 'Illness and Misadventure'